giocomai/quackingllama/README.md

 #> [1] "Aurora Wynter"
 #>
 #> $description
 #> [1] "Aurora Wynter is a charismatic and visionary leader who has captivated the hearts of her people with her unwavering commitment to justice, equality, and environmental sustainability.
-Born in the coastal city of Newhaven, Aurora grew up surrounded by the beauty and fragility of the ocean, which instilled in her a deep love for the natural world and a fierce determination to protect it from harm.
-As a young woman, she became an outspoken advocate for climate action, using her powerful voice to raise awareness about the urgent need for sustainable practices and renewable energy sources.
-Her message resonated with people of all ages and backgrounds, earning her a reputation as a passionate and authentic leader who is not afraid to challenge the status quo.
-Aurora's leadership style is characterized by her collaborative approach, which brings together diverse stakeholders to find innovative solutions to complex problems.
-She is known for her ability to listen deeply and empathetically, often finding common ground with even the most unlikely of opponents.
-Despite facing numerous challenges and setbacks throughout her career, Aurora remains steadfast in her commitment to creating a better world for all, inspiring countless individuals around the globe to join her on this journey towards a brighter future."
+Born in the coastal city of Newhaven, Aurora grew up surrounded by the beauty and fragility of the ocean, which instilled in her a deep love for the natural world and a fierce determination to protect it."
 ```

 or slightly more complex, for example making clear that we expect a